-So, let’s get started on the ultimate travel guide to Chefchaouen!
+So, let’s get started on the ultimate Chefchaouen travel guide!

-A little bit of background: why is the city blue?
+A little bit of background: why is the Chefchaouen blue?

 How to travel to Chefchaouen

-There’s no airport in Chefchaouen, so you will either need to fly into the likes of Tangier, Fes, or Rabat and arrive into the blue city from there.
-I personally flew into Fes, spent a few days there and then made my way over to the Chefchaouen via the CTM bus.
+There’s no airport in Chefchaouen, so you will either need to fly into the likes of Tangier, Fes, or Rabat and arrive in the blue city from there.
+I personally flew into Fes, spent a few days there, and then made my way over to the Chefchaouen via the CTM bus.

 You won’t be the only one wanting a ticket though, especially in peak tourist season, so make sure you book your ticket as far in advance as possible.
 I managed to score the last ticket heading there the day before which was lucky!

 When you reach the bus station, you will need to check-in for your journey and pay an extra 5MAD to store luggage inside the coach.